INK-Solutions/conventions/tech/reference-project/Main.md

 Note that the reference project has an `ArchitectureTest` (defines the rules of package dependencies) and `DefaultSystemTest` (system-tests the entire system).

 You can read more about our testing strategy [here](../approach-to-testing/Main.md).

+## Other notes

+Note that this project is storing avro-schemas inside the project, which is a shortcut.
+Normally avro schemas would be stored in a separate project and would be added as a library dependency.